Overview

 Erigo's methods of lightning raids designed to free slaves and carry off wealth and plunder seem at odds with her personal morality.
 She despised thieves with a passion and was relentless in her aggression towards any who threatened not just her own wealth or prosperity but also those she protected.
 Erigo saw anyone who tried to take wealth from her family as her enemy; arguing there was little difference between the taxes of the patricians and the piracy of the Grendel.
 Since their nation were enemies of the Grendel that controlled the Coast, it made sense to pillage their ships and settlements.
 She believed that the purpose of war was to destroy your enemy's capacity to fight back.
 While others sought to slay their enemy, Erigo preferred to take the means to conduct war away from them.
 The naval ships they stole from the Naguerro were an obvious case, but everything that Erigo targeted was designed to weaken her enemies and strengthen the Freeborn.

 It is easy to focus on Erigo's martial activities, but she was equally passionate about ensuring the prosperity of the Coast in other ways.
-She helped merchants create trade links with Sarvos, Pharos and beyond and encouraged craftsmen to try novel new techniques and ideas imported from overseas.
+She helped merchants create trade links with Sarvos, Pharos and beyond and encouraged crafters to try novel new techniques and ideas imported from overseas.
 She hired prospectors to search the hills for deposits of silver and gold and oversaw the minting of the first silver moons, the coins that would serve as currency in the Brass Coast until they joined the Empire.
 The oldest such coins all bear an image of Erigo's ship, the Red Wind, beneath a crescent moon.

 Like the other Founders, she was a key figure in the development of the Freeborn nation.
 She ensured that the society the Freeborn were building would recognise the freedom of the individual to make their own destiny, by opposing any kind of centralised body intended to levy taxes and rule, instead trusting to the good sense and self-interest of the dhomiros and their families to ensure that whatever communal tasks needed to be done would be sorted out.
 By founding the corsairs she demonstrated that the Brass Coast could defend itself without needing to have a standing army paid for with taxes.
 A number of the oldest corsair families trace their lineage directly to her and the traditions for protecting the Coast she founded.